DanialArab/ML-BOOKCAMP/README.md

 <a name="6"></a>
 ### 4.2 Evaluation metrics for classification

-# 26. Dummy baseline
+# 27. Dummy baseline
 In our example, the dataset is **imbalanced**, and we don’t have many churned users.
 So, **the dummy model can always predict the majority class** — “no churn.”
 In other words, this model will always output False, regardless of the features.
 This is not a super useful model, but we can use it as a baseline and compare it with the other two models.

 As we see, the small model is only 2% better than the naive baseline, and the large one is 6% better.
 If we think about all the trouble we have gone through to train this large model, 6% doesn’t seem like a significant improvement over the dummy baseline.

 Churn prediction is a complex problem, and maybe this improvement is great.
 However, that’s not evident from the accuracy score alone.
 According to accuracy, our model is only slightly better than a dummy model that treats all the customers as nonchurning and doesn’t attempt to keep any of them.
 Thus, we need other metrics — other ways of measuring the quality of our model.
 These metrics are based on the **confusion table**, the concept that we cover in the next section.

-# 27. Confusion table
+# 28. Confusion table
 For such cases where we have **imbalanced dataset**, we need a different way of measuring the quality of our models.
 We have a few options, and **most of them are based on the confusion table**: a table that concisely represents every possible outcome for our model’s predictions.

 ![](https://raw.githubusercontent.com/DanialArab/images/main/ML_bookcamp/classification%20metrics.PNG)

+**29.** Metrics for classification:

 **1. Accuracy**

 Accuracy is a measure of how many predictions the model got correct out of all the predictions it made.
 It is calculated as the number of correct predictions divided by the total number of predictions.
 Accuracy can be a useful metric for evaluating a classification model, but it's not always the most reliable or informative metric, especially when the classes are imbalanced.

 When the classes in the data are imbalanced, meaning that there are significantly more instances of one class than the other(s), accuracy can be misleading.
 A classifier that always predicts the majority class, i.e., a dummy baseline model, can achieve high accuracy, but it may not be useful for identifying instances of the minority class.
 In this case, other metrics such as precision, recall, and F1-score can provide a better assessment of the model's performance.

 Another limitation of accuracy is that it doesn't take into account the cost of misclassifying the different classes.
 In some cases, misclassifying one class may have more severe consequences than misclassifying another class.
 For example, in a medical diagnosis application, misclassifying a disease as non-disease may have more severe consequences than misclassifying non-disease as disease.

 Overall, while accuracy can provide a simple and intuitive measure of a classifier's performance, it's important to consider other metrics, especially when the **classes are imbalanced or the cost of misclassification is uneven**.

 **2. Confusion Matrix**

 A confusion matrix is a table that shows the number of true positive, true negative, false positive (type 1 error), and false negative (type 2 error) predictions made by the model.
 It provides a detailed breakdown of the model's performance and can be used to calculate various other metrics, such as accuracy, precision, recall, and F1-score.

 ![](https://raw.githubusercontent.com/DanialArab/images/main/ML_bookcamp/confusion_matrix.PNG)